 We work with a variety of Insurers but here are a few of our most popular.

 Personal property coverage covers your belongings, including furniture, electronics, clothing, kitchenware, etc. The personal property limit is based on the value of your belongings.
-Condo insurance policies include sub-limits, which can be increased, on valuables and items that are frequently stolen.
+Condominium insurance policies include sub-limits, which can be increased, on valuables and items that are frequently stolen.

-Loss of use coverage covers additional living expenses (primarily a hotel, apartment, or rental home) if your home is rendered uninhabitable by a loss covered under your condo policy.
+Loss of use coverage covers additional living expenses (primarily a hotel, apartment, or rental home) if your home is rendered uninhabitable by a loss covered under your condo insurance policy.
 The loss of use coverage limit should be based on your living expenses and the time it might take to rebuild your condo building.

 Guest medical covers medical expenses if a guest injures themselves.
-Keep in mind that if a guest holds you responsible for injuries, the liability coverage under your HO6 policy would respond, so we consider guest medical coverage to be optional.
+Keep in mind that if a guest holds you responsible for injuries, the liability coverage under your HO6 insurance policy would respond, so we consider guest medical coverage to be optional.

 Liability coverage protects you financially if held responsible for most injuries or property damage outside of a motor vehicle.
 Examples are injuries caused by a trip/slip on your property, dog bites, or while playing sports.
-We recommend HO6 insurance liability limits of at least $300,000.
+We recommend HO6 policy liability limits of at least $300,000.

 Collect the bare minimum information.